Tutorials

 $ mpiexec [-n num_of_processes] python -m pyzfs.run [--flags]

-filename: Name of the Qbox sample XML file that contains input wavefunction.
-Only used ifwfcfmtisqbox.fftgrid: FFT grid used.
+prefix: QE prefix.
+Only used ifwfcfmtisqeh5.filename: Name of the Qbox sample XML file that contains the wavefunctions.
+Only used ifwfcfmtisqbox.gpwfile: Name of the GPAW calculator.
+Only used ifwfcfmtisgpaw.ae: Boolean, whether all-electron (AE) reconstruction is performed.
+Default is False.
+Only used ifwfcfmtisgpaw.ae_reduce: Scale to reduce AE real-space grid.
+Default is 4.
+Only used ifwfcfmtisgpaw.fftgrid: FFT grid used.
 Default iswave.
 Supported options are:density: The density grid is used for FFT.wave: A reduced grid is used for FFT, which is computationally less expensive and is recommended for large-scale calculations.

 memory: Controls whether certain intermediate quantities are kept in memory or re-computed every time.
 Supported options arehigh,low, andcriticalwhich keeps the decreasing amount of quantities in memory.
 Default iscriticalwhich costs least memory and is recommended for large-scale calculations.

-An example execution command for Quantum ESPRESSO HDF5 save file is
+An example execution command for the Quantum ESPRESSO HDF5 wfcfmt is

 $ mpiexec pyzfs --wfcfmt qeh5 --prefix pwscf